 A successful U-M transfer student to the College of Literature, Science, and the Arts (LSA):

 - Is currently in good academic and social standing.

 - Has a distinguished record of college work, earning a cumulative GPA of at least a B (3.0 on a 4.0 scale) or better.

 - Has earned sophomore (30+ credits) or junior standing (55-60 credits) with transferable credit earned at a community college or another two- or four-year college or university.

 Additional information for LSA transfer students can be found here.

 A successful U-M transfer student to the College of Engineering will have completed prerequisite courses at their current school with a minimum GPA (which will vary by department and may change at any time).

 Non-native speakers of English must provide proof of English proficiency.

 NOTE: If you have attended any institution of higher education (on any basis, for any length of time) following graduation from high school, you will need to apply as a transfer applicant and submit official transcripts from all of the colleges that you have attended.
 If you are admitted to U-M, you can choose whether to use your previous colleges' credit to satisfy graduation requirements from the University of Michigan.

-Students interested in learning more about transferring to the University are invited to register for Transfer Tuesdays (held monthly).
-Transfer Tuesdays provide opportunities to learn about financial aid, credit transfers, and admissions requirements.
+Students interested in learning more about transferring to U-M are invited to register for a Virtual Transfer Tuesday session.
+Transfer Tuesdays provide opportunities to learn about admissions requirements and speak with current transfer students.